jeremytammik/3dwc/0074_lmv_post_socket.md

 Once that was up and running with the sample model of my choice, I added the [TransformTool extension](http://viewer.autodesk.io/node/gallery/embed?id=546bf4493a5629a0158bc3a4&extIds=Autodesk.ADN.Viewing.Extension.TransformTool) from
-Philippe's [collection of View and Data API JavaScript extensions](https://github.com/Developer-Autodesk/library-javascript-viewer-extensions) for the viewer, showing what is doable with the client-side JavaScript API.
+Philippe's [collection of View and Data API JavaScript extensions](https://github.com/Developer-Autodesk/library-javascript-viewer-extensions) for the viewer, showing what is doable with the client-side JavaScript API, documented in the discussion on [visually moving your components in the viewer](http://adndevblog.typepad.com/cloud_and_mobile/2015/08/moving-visually-your-components-in-the-viewer-using-the-transformtool.html).

 Those two steps were really quick and easy.